QMLCommunity/font-awesome-qml/README.md

 ## Thanks

-[Font Awesome] - The iconic font and CSS toolkit
+[Font Awesome] - The iconic font and CSS toolkit.

-[Qt Project] - True cross-platform framework
+[Qt Project] - True cross-platform framework.

-Post - "[Using Fonts Awesome in QML]" by markg85
+"[Using Fonts Awesome in QML]" by markg85.

+## Credits
+Created by Ricardo do Valle.

 ## Contributing